 After his graduation from Columbia, Endelman spent three years on the ATP Tour, participating in the main draw of the US Open and the qualifying at Wimbledon, and achieving a career-high world ranking of No. 183 in doubles.
 He also won a bronze medal at the Maccabiah Games.
 In 1989, Endelman took the reins of the Columbia women’s tennis team as the head coach, at the time the youngest head coach in any sport in NCAA Division-I. Endelman inherited a team with only three players, and orchestrated one of the biggest turnarounds in Columbia Athletics history, leading the team to its best record ever within just three seasons.
 Endelman coached Janette Kizer-Antiles, a member of the Columbia University Athletics Hall of Fame class of 2008, who was the school's first women’s tennis player to attain All-Ivy League status.

 Endelman left Columbia in 1992 to attend law school at Boston College, where he earned his J.D. in 1995, and was appointed Editor-in-Chief of the International and Comparative Law Review.
 After practicing law for three years at the international law firm of Clifford, Chance, Rogers & Wells, Endelman moved on to a 12-year Wall Street career, including positions as a Vice President in investment banking at Merrill Lynch and as a founding partner of Baseline Partners, a private equity investment firm based in India.

-“I had a wonderful experience as a student-athlete and coach of the women’s program at Columbia, and I look forward to working with Bid, my coach and mentor, to help the men’s program reach the goals he has set.
-When I left Columbia in the early 1990s, I always thought that I might return.
-I am grateful to Dianne for this opportunity.”
+“I had a wonderful experience as a student-athlete and coach of the women’s program at Columbia, and am happy to be working with Bid, my coach and mentor, and helping the men’s program reach the goals he has set.
+When I left Columbia in the early 1990s, I always thought that I might return" Endelman concluded.